Purdue-CS193/homework-0-LIGHTNINGSUN144/index.md

 What I love about CS193
 - NO EXAMS!!!!
-- TAs only makes a lot more chill
+- TAs only makes it a lot more chill
 - Easy A

 ## Welcome to GitHub Pages